fynv/ScoreDraft/README.md

 ScoreDraft
 ================
-A simple software music synthesizer and text-based score authoring.
+A simple software music synthesizer and text/script based score authoring.
 Used for music experiments.
 While the core code is written in C++, I added a python wrapper recently (2017/12/16).

-The following python sample code with generate "FlyMeToTheMoon_just.wav", "fly me to the moon" in just intonation.
+The following python sample code will generate "FlyMeToTheMoon_just.wav", "fly me to the moon" in just intonation.

 ```Python
 import os